 - Generally feel a bit more optimistic about what lies ahead

 Fortunately, protecting your emotional energy can start with some quick wins.

 What is a quick emotional win?
 It’s an easy way to protect your energy from the negativity that can drag you down and distract you from living your best life.

 The solution?
-She dyed her hair and cleared up that emotional space so she was able to go deeper into the work she really wanted to do in her life.
+She dyed her hair and cleared up that emotional and mental space so she was able to go deeper into the work she really wanted to do in her life.

 Can you think of anything that currently drains your emotional energy that you may be able to shift fairly quickly?

 Some of my personal favorites include:

 - Turning my camera off on Zoom every now and then

 - Taking a few minutes to chat with colleagues to increase my sense of connection